Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Faribault

-Abigael Stroup, junior
+Abigael Stroup, senior

 Farmington

-Chayla Velander, junior
+Chayla Velander, senior

 Fridley